-Science, Tech, Math › Science Hail: Summer's Ice Storms Share Flipboard Email Print Daisy Gilardini/The Image Bank/Getty Images Science Weather & Climate Storms & Other Phenomena Understanding Your Forecast Chemistry Biology Physics Geology Astronomy by Rachelle Oblack Rachelle Oblack is a K-12 science educator and Holt McDougal science textbook writer.
-She specializes in climate and weather.
-Updated January 27, 2019 Hail is a form of precipitation that falls from the sky as pellets of ice.
-The pellets can range in size from small pea-sized pellets to hailstones as large as grapefruits (more on hail size below).
-The formation of hail means a severe thunderstorm is likely in your vicinity.
-You should monitor your weather situation closely for thunder, lightning, torrential rain, and possibly even tornadoes.
-Not a Winter Weather Event Because it's made of ice, hail is often mistaken as a cold weather event, but in reality, it is associated with severe thunderstorms — not winter weather.
-While hailstorms technically can occur year-round, some of the most destructive hail events have occurred at the height of summer.
-(This makes sense seeing as how hail is associated with thunderstorms, and thunderstorms, in turn, are most common in the summertime when there's an abundance of heat in the atmosphere to help fuel their development.)
-Hail Forms High Up, in Cold Clouds If hail is a summer rather than winter weather event, how do temperatures get cold enough to form ice?
-Hailstones form inside of cumulonimbus clouds that can tower at heights of up to 50,000 feet.
-While the lower regions of these storms contain warm air, the upper regions are below freezing. strong updrafts Updrafts within the storm system can whisk raindrops up into this sub-zero region, causing them to freeze into ice crystals.
-These ice particles are then carried back down into the cloud's lower levels by the downdraft where it thaws and collects additional water droplets and back up via the updraft where it re-freezes.
-This cycle may continue multiple times.
-With each trip above and below the freezing level, a new layer of ice is added to the frozen droplet until it grows too heavy for the updraft to carry it.
-(If you cut a hailstone in half, you would see alternating concentric layers inside it, resembling tree rings.)
-It then falls out of the cloud to the ground.
-The stronger the updraft, the heavier a hailstone it can carry, and the longer that hailstone cycles through the freezing process (that is, the larger it grows).
-Short-Lived Storms Hail usually forms over an area and leaves within a few minutes.
-However, there have been instances when it stayed in the same area for several minutes, leaving several inches of ice covering the ground.
+Science, Tech, Math › Science Hail: Summer's Ice Storms Find out why this frozen precipitation isn't considered winter weather Share Flipboard Email Print Daisy Gilardini/The Image Bank/Getty Images Science Weather & Climate Storms & Other Phenomena Understanding Your Forecast Chemistry Biology Physics Geology Astronomy By Rachelle Oblack Rachelle Oblack is a K-12 science educator and Holt McDougal science textbook writer.
+She specializes in climate and weather. our editorial process Rachelle Oblack Updated January 12, 2020 Hail is a form of precipitation that falls from the sky as ice pellets that can range from small pea-sized projectiles to humongous hailstones as large as grapefruits.
+Hail generally forms when there's a severe thunderstorm in the vicinity and can be a warning to monitor your local weather situation closely for lightning, torrential rain—and possibly even tornadoes.
+Not a Winter Weather Event Because it's made of ice, hail is often mistaken as a cold-weather event, but in reality, it's not winter weather.
+While the thunderstorms with which hail is associated can happen any time of year and at any time of day, they are most likely to take place in the spring and summer months, especially from May through August.
+Likewise, hailstorms can occur year-round, however, the most destructive hail events usually occur at the height of summer.
+This makes sense since the most destructive thunderstorms tend to take place when there's an abundance of atmospheric heat to fuel their development.
+Hail usually forms over an area and leaves within a few minutes.
+However, there have been instances when a hail storm has stayed in the same area for several minutes, leaving several inches of ice covering the ground.
+Hail Forms High Up, in Cold Clouds Okay, but if hail is a summer weather event rather than a winter one, how do temperatures get cold enough to form ice, you ask?
+Hailstones are formed inside cumulonimbus storm clouds that can measure towering heights of up to 50,000 feet.
+While the lower portions of these clouds contain warm air, the temperatures in the upper portions are below freezing.
+Strong updrafts inside the storm system whisk raindrops up into the sub-zero zone, causing them to freeze into ice crystals.
+These ice particles are subsequently carried back down into the cloud's lower levels by a downdraft, where they thaw a bit and collect additional water droplets before being wafted back up to the deep freeze a second time.
+This cycle can continue multiple times.
+With each trip above and below the freezing level, a new layer of ice is added to the frozen droplet until it finally grows too heavy for the updraft to lift it.
+(If you cut a hailstone in half, you'll see alternating concentric layers inside that resemble tree rings.)
+Once this happens, the hailstone falls out of the cloud and heads to the ground.
+The stronger the updraft, the heavier a hailstone it can carry and the longer a hailstone cycles through the freezing process, the larger it grows.
 Hailstone Size and Speed Hailstones are measured according to their diameter.
 But unless you have a knack for eyeballing measurements or are able to slice a hailstone in half, it's easier to estimate its size by comparing it to everyday items.
-Description Size (Diameter) Typical Fall Speed Pea 1/4 inch Marble 1/2 inch Dime/Penny 3/4 inch 43 mph Nickel 7/8 inch Quarter 1 inch 50 mph Golf Ball 1 3/4 inch 66 mph Baseball 2 3/4 inch 85 mph Grapefruit 4 inch 106 mph Softball 4 1/2 inch To date, the largest hailstone recorded in the U.S. fell in Vivian, South Dakota on July 23, 2010.
-It measured 8 inches in diameter, 18.2 inches around, and weighed 1 pound 15 ounces.
-The velocity of hail varies by shape and size.
-The largest and heaviest can fall at speeds upwards of 100 mph!
-Hail Damage With their hard exteriors and relatively fast fall speeds, hailstones often cause extensive damage.
-On average, over $1 billion dollars in damage to crops and property is sustained each year in the U.S. The most susceptible objects to hail damage include vehicles and roofs.
-One of the most costly hail events in recent weather history occurred in June 2012 when severe storms crossed over the Rockies and Southwestern U.S. causing over $1.0 billion dollars in damage in the state of Colorado.
-The Top 10 Hail-Prone Cities in the U.S. Amarillo, TexasWichita, KansasTulsa, OklahomaOklahoma City, OklahomaMidwest City OklahomaAurora, ColoradoColorado Springs, ColoradoKansas City, KansasFort Worth, TexasDenver, Colorado Continue Reading Rain, Snow, Sleet, and Other Types of Precipitation Freezing Rain: Is It Rain or Ice?
-A Cloud Spotter's Guide to the Sky's Signs of Bad Storms Ahead Do You Have One of the Common Weather Phobias?
-10 Basic Types of Clouds and How to Recognize Them How a Tornado Sounds How Thunderstorms Form High School Lesson Plan About Convectional Rainfall Causes of Tornadoes and How They Form This Ice Storm Was One of the Worst Weather Events in Canadian History The Science of Snowflakes Explained When Is a Lightning Strike Too Close for Comfort?
-What Causes a Dry Thunderstorm?
-Which Is Worse, Thunderstorms, Tornadoes, or Hurricanes?
-What Does Weather Smell Like?
-Can You Read a Weather Map?
+Description Size (Diameter) Typical Fall Speed Pea 1/4 inch Marble 1/2 inch Dime/Penny 3/4 inch 43 mph Nickel 7/8 inch Quarter 1 inch 50 mph Golf Ball 1 3/4 inch 66 mph Baseball 2 3/4 inch 85 mph Grapefruit 4 inch 106 mph Softball 4 1/2 inch To date, the largest hailstone recorded in the United States fell in Vivian, South Dakota, on July 23, 2010.
+It measured eight inches in diameter, 18.2 inches circumference, and weighed one-pound-15-ounces.
+Hail Damage The velocity of hail varies by shape and size.
+The largest and heaviest hailstones can fall at speeds upwards of 100 mph.
+With their hard exteriors and relatively fast speed of descent, hailstones can cause extensive damage.
+On average, over $1 billion dollars in damage to crops and property is sustained each year in the United States alone.
+The most susceptible objects to hail damage include vehicles and roofs.
+One of the most costly hail events in recent weather history occurred in June 2012 when severe storms crossed over the Rockies and Southwestern United States causing over $1 billion dollars in damage in the state of Colorado.
+The Top 10 Hail-Prone Cities in the U.S. Amarillo, TexasWichita, KansasTulsa, OklahomaOklahoma City, OklahomaMidwest City OklahomaAurora, ColoradoColorado Springs, ColoradoKansas City, KansasFort Worth, TexasDenver, Colorado Which Is Worse, Thunderstorms, Tornadoes, or Hurricanes?
+The Science of Snowflakes Explained Why Meteorologists Struggle When Forecasting Snow and Ice Has Weather Ever Caused a Super Bowl Delay/Cancellation?
+10 'X-Files' Worthy Weather Phenomena Rain, Snow, Sleet, and Other Types of Precipitation High School Lesson Plan About Convectional Rainfall Causes of Tornadoes and How They Form Learn About Thermal Inversion and the Impact on Microclimates and Smog How Thunderstorms Form Do These Natural Signs Predict Winter Weather?
+Freezing Rain: Is It Rain or Ice?
+How to Make Instant Snow From Boiling Water Skydiving and Parachuting Weather: Atmosphere Where Tropical Cyclones Form and How They Are Named Can You Read a Weather Map?